-The present research was motivated by the need to modernize the acquisition process of wide circulation modern languages, such as English, in the implementation of the EU standards into Romanian education, for promoting linguistic diversity & proficiently speakers.
-Consistent trained with EU membership, our system must be compatible with the rules of CEFR - the Common European Framework of Reference for Languages, in the fields of learning, teaching and assessment.
+The present research was motivated by the need to modernize the acquisition process of wide circulation modern languages, such as English, in the implementation of the EU standards into Romanian education, for promoting linguistic diversity & proficiently trained speakers.
+Consistent with EU membership, our system must be compatible with the rules of CEFR - the Common European Framework of Reference for Languages, in the fields of learning, teaching and assessment.

 Hence it becomes imperative to formally connect modern language learning offers in Romania with the labor market dynamics in line with the strategic objectives in the European Pro-gram for Vocational Education & Training Horizon 2010-2020.
-The design, organization and evaluation of idiom are per-formed acquisition process by integrating rational ways of self-reflection with modern assessment tools.
+The design, organization and evaluation of idiom acquisition process are per-formed by integrating rational ways of self-reflection with modern assessment tools.

-The introduction of Europass Language Passupper secondary and tertiary ports in facilitates acknowledging education & labelling language skills in line with EU Implementing the Language standards.
-Passport streamlines communication skills optimizes assessment and certification methodologies; achieving the required skill levels will be done in close connection with the professional environments and the job market.
+The introduction of Europass Language Passports in upper secondary and tertiary acknowledging facilitates education & labelling language skills in line with EU Implementing Language standards. the Passport streamlines communication skills assessment and optimizes certification methodologies; achieving the required skill levels will be done in close connection with the professional environments and the job market.